x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-calendar-options-for-pop3-exchange-2013-help.md

 ## How do you know this worked?

-To verify that you’ve successfully set calendar options, do the following:
+To verify that you've successfully set calendar options, do the following:

 Run the following command in the Shell.